ftavilla/ng-bet/README.md

 * State can only be changed by pure functions or in another term: Reducers.
 Redux Reducers take in the previous state and an action object and returns the next state

 ## Starting point
 Ng-Bet is a bookmaker application.
 It provides odds to the customers on different games.
 The customer can add them to his coupon.
+To simplify the application one game equals a single coupon.
+We do not pay attention to accumulators.
 The main goal here is to use a store when the user add a game to his coupon, retrieve the data and replay all these action using the redux dev tool.

 ## Start the application